On some graph densities in locally dense graphs: Introduction

 edges.
 That is, we have a uniform edge density everywhere up to an error dominated by $|V(G_n)|^2$.

-We can also ask if some modifications of \eqref{eq:counting} or \eqref{eq:density} imply variations of the other.
-For example, we say that a graph $G$ is $(\rho,d)$-dense if every vertex subset $X\subseteq V(G)$ of size at least $\rho |V(G)|$ contains $\frac{d}{2}|X|^2$ edges.
+It is then natural to ask if some modifications of \eqref{eq:counting} or \eqref{eq:density} imply variations of the other.
+For instance, we say that a graph $G$ is $(\rho,d)$-dense if every vertex subset $X\subseteq V(G)$ of size at least $\rho |V(G)|$ contains at least $\frac{d}{2}|X|^2$ edges.
 This is a weaker condition than \eqref{eq:density}, as we do not have an upper bound for the number of edges spanned by a vertex subset $X$.
-This means that we cannot recover \eqref{eq:counting}, but it is still plausible that we can recover the lower bound
+Thus, we cannot fully recover \eqref{eq:counting}, but it is still plausible that we can recover the lower bound